aburossi/LM-Olat/multiple_choice1.md

 //output
 - OUTPUT should only include the generated questions
-- ALWAYS generate 6 questions, e.g two for each bloom taxonomy Wissen, Verstehen, Anwenden.
+- ALWAYS generate 9 questions, e.g 3 for each bloom taxonomy Wissen, Verstehen, Anwenden.
 - READ the //rules to understand the rules for points and answers.
 - STRICTLY follow the formatting of the 'templates_closed.txt'.
 - IMPORTANT: the output is just the questions